-The only way to establish and maintain a competitive advantage is with an obsession for customer experience.
-How customers are treated by your business today will determine how they chose to interact with you tomorrow.
+The only way to establish and maintain a competitive advantage, is by having an obsession for customer experience.
+The way customers are treated by your business today, will determine how they chose to interact with you tomorrow.

-Providing a positive customer experience is a make-or-break proposition, with the ability to influence future behaviors in several key ways:
+Providing a positive customer experience is a make-or-break proposition, with the ability to influence future behaviors such as:

-In other words, if you want to make the next sale, experience positive word of mouth, and keep your customers from leaving you, it's unlikely that anything else you do will matter more than delivering a superior customer experience.
+In other words, if you want to make the next sale or experience a positive word of mouth one, and therefore keep your customers from leaving you, delivering a superior customer experience will ensure that.

-Businesses as diverse as Amazon, Timberland, and Brainshark rely on customer feedback to answer these questions, feedback which is necessary in order to know precisely who their customers are and what they are looking for.
+Businesses such as Amazon, Timberland, and Brainshark rely on customer feedback to answer these questions, feedback which is necessary in order to know precisely who their customers are and what they are looking for.

-These businesses see their customers as collaboration partners who help them to grow and thrive.
-And systematically involving their customers at every step in the buying journey makes it easier for them to improve and perfect their customer journeys.
+They see their customers as collaboration partners that help them grow and thrive.
+Systematically involving their customers at every step of the buying journey, which makes it easier to improve and perfect that journey.

-Feedback surveys, an especially efficient way each of these companies gather customer knowledge, provides insights into various aspects of the customer experience :
+This involvement starts with feedback surveys, an efficient way each of these companies use to gather customer knowledge, and gain insights into the various aspects of their customers' experience :

 - What customers think about new or existing product and service ideas.